stormdock/bitcore-notes/bitcore/Readme.md

 is located in the same directory that you run bitcore

 ```
-bitcore start
+./node_modules/bitcore/bin/bitcore start
 ```

 And then bring up your browser
 [here]
 (http://localhost:3001/insight).

-To uninstall an older version
+To uninstall an older global version of bitcore

 ```
 npm uninstall -g bitcore